Phuker/phuker.github.io/Readme.en.md

     - If it runs successfully, the workflow run is automatically deleted, no further operation required
     - If the run fails, you need to manually delete all workflow runs after troubleshooting
 - Delete the `files.tar.gz.enc file` from your server

+It is recommended that the above steps be fixed as a custom script.